Category: Commissions — Published:

 By installing in situ and by hand, Bunga’s work explores the relationship between bodies, physical space and time.
 From granting access to visitors during the installation period to collaborating with dancers, Bunga wants to emphasise our interaction with the work, transforming the gallery ‘from a space of circulation to one of freedom’.

 Due to the travel restrictions related to Covid-19, Bunga was unable to return to the Whitechapel Gallery to cut and restructure his piece.
 For the first time he decided to collaborate remotely with dancer Dane Hurst and the Gallery’s technical team.
 They de-constructed and interacted with the cardboard walls and columns as they were cut and removed, becoming stand-ins for the artist.
+This closed-doors performance was recorded on film which Bunga edited closely with the filmmaker Eva Herzog to create two new artworks: From a Space of Circulation to One of Freedom I and II.
+The first captures Hurst interacting with the green, uncut side of the installation, whilst the second tracks the dismantling and removal of the white side of the installation.
+See the trailers below.

 Though one side of the construction was entirely removed, its foundations were left in place, as a reminder of the mutability of structures and the passage of time.
 Bunga sees spatial rearrangement as a form of choreography in itself, of which these fragments left behind are testimonials.